MJoergen/formal/fetch/README.md

 ### Verifying the data path
 We want to verify that the data read from the WISHBONE bus is correctly forwarded to the DECODE interface.
 We do this by arbitrarily enforcing that the data must be the address inverted.
-That gives a unique relationship that we can easily test:
+This gives a unique relationship that we can easily test:
 ```
 f_wb_data : assume always {wb_cyc_o and wb_ack_i} |-> wb_data_i = not wb_addr_o;